cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 ##### Access the Data Foundation Deployment

-23. Once deployment is complete, go back into the OpenShift cluster user interface and navigate to view `Routes` for the `cp4d` namespace.
-Here you can see the URL to the deployed Data Foundation instance.
+23. Once deployment is complete, go back into the OpenShift cluster user interface and navigate to view `Routes` for the `cpd-instance` namespace.
+Here you can see the URL to the deployed Cloud Pak for Data  instance.
 Open this url in a new browser window.

     ![Reference Architecture](images/cp4d-route.jpg)

-24. Navigate to `Secrets` in the `cp4d` namespace, and find the `admin-user-details` secret.
+24. Navigate to `Secrets` in the `cpd-instance` namespace, and find the `admin-user-details` secret.
 Copy the value of `initial_admin_password` key inside of that secret.

 25. Go back to the Cloud Pak for Data Foundation instance that you opened in a separate window.
 Log in using the username `admin` with the password copied in the previous step.

+##### Update the deployment using GitOps

+You can change the installed cartridges on the deployed Cloud Pak for Data instance by modifying the gitops configuration.
+This will automatically trigger a new job on the cluster that executes the Cloud Pak Deployer and applies the desired changes.

+In the GitOps repo, find the `values.yaml` file located at `cp4d--gitops/payload/1-infrastructure/namespace/cloud-pak-deployer/cp4d-deployer/values.yaml`.
+You can change the boolean values from `false` to `true` to install the additional cartridges.
+Once you commit changes to this file, OpenShift GitOps will automatically detect the change and trigger the job which will apply the updates to the existing Cloud Pak for Data instance.

+Applying these changes is an asynchronous process that can take a few minutes, or more than an hour, depending on the changes that are being applied.
+You can monitor the deployment status using the OpenShift GitOps (ArgoCD) user interface, which is accessible through the OpenShift cluster's Application Launcher menu.

 ## Summary

 This concludes the instructions for installing *Data Foundation* on AWS, Azure, and IBM Cloud.

-Now that the Data Foundation deployment is complete you can deploy [Cloud Pak for Data services](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=integrations-services) into this cluster.

 ## Uninstalling & Troubleshooting